kubernetes/enhancements/keps/sig-windows/2258-node-service-log-viewer/README.md

 wafer thin shim over the /journal directory that shells out to journalctl.
 This allows us to extend the endpoint for getting logs from the system journal on Linux systems that support systemd.
 To enable filtering of logs, we can reuse the existing filters supported by journalctl.
-The `kubectl logs` will have command line options for specifying these filters when interacting with node objects.
+The `kubectl node-logs` will have command line options for specifying these filters when interacting with node objects.